Funded early education for three and four year olds

 To do this you need to log onto your Childcare Choices Childcare Account and confirm that your circumstances have not changed.

-If you do not reconfirm by the eligibility code ‘end date’ it could affect your funding in the next school term for example:
+If you do not reconfirm by the eligibility code ‘end date’ it could affect your funding.
+For example:

 - If your eligibility code ‘end date’ is before the start of term (where you have not accessed any funded hours previously) – your code is invalid in the next term.